wp-plugins/pinpoll/readme.txt

 3. Infer deep insights of your audience from the current result.
 4. Screenshot of an unanswered poll on NYT.
 5. Screenshot of an answered poll on LinkedIn.
+6. Activated widget in the plug-in section of WordPress.
+7. Widget dragged to sidebar of the active theme, using a specific poll to be displayed.
+8. Widget dragged to sidebar of the active theme, using random polls from a specific category to be displayed.
+9. Settings of the Code Generator and code to be copied from a textfield.
+10. Code snippet included in a post.
+11. Screenshot of polls displayed in a post and the sidebar.

 == Changelog ==